POSTED September 23, 2020

 Boating Mistake 6: Not following navigational markers

 If you are unfamiliar with a waterway it can be easy to misread the navigational markers.
-It’s very important you understand which direction you’re heading in relation to the sea because that will dictate which side of the navigational marker you need to be on.
-This is especially important in areas like Port Hacking, which can be quite confusing for a new boater and there are plenty of sandbars.
+It’s very important you understand which direction you’re heading in relation to the sea.
+This will dictate which side of the navigational marker you need to be on.
+It is especially important in areas like Port Hacking, which can be quite confusing for a new boater and there are plenty of sandbars.

 Not following navigational markers can end with your boat hitting a sandbar or rocks and becoming beached.
 The severity will depend on level of tide you hit it at and your speed.